How to Rescan Plugins & Reset Blacklist in Studio One:

 3. Select the x64 folder and delete it.

-If nothing from this article could help you, some users recommend turning off the wifi connection during the scanning process after installing new plugins.
-That would help the scan to succeed.
+- Some users recommend turning off the wifi connection during the scanning process after installing new plugins.
+That might help the scan to succeed.

-Your plug-in/plug-ins should’ve now been scanned successfully.
+We hope you plugins have been scanned successfully.
 Enjoy making music!

 Comments